-Symptoms from non-dangerous spider bites usually go away on their own.
-Below are some ways to reduce the discomfort at home:
+Symptoms from nondangerous spider bites usually go away on their own, but some home remedies can help reduce discomfort.

 - Apply ice to the area.

-- Anti-inflammatory medicines, such as ibuprofen, may relieve pain.
+- If necessary, use anti-inflammatory medicines, such as ibuprofen, to relieve pain.

 Preventing spider bites

-Always check before reaching into boxes or in areas that are not usually disturbed.
-These are the places spiders like to call home.
+- Always check before reaching into boxes or in areas that are not regularly disturbed.

 Other things that look like a spider bite